RocketChat/Rocket.Chat/.changeset/brown-pants-press.md

 "@rocket.chat/i18n": major
 ---

-feat: New tooltips to reflect changes in private apps
+Changed some displays to reflect new Private Apps rules and added a new modal before uploading a private app